You’ve probably had a moment or two when you thought, “How do I know if I’m on the right track? Is my business okay?”

 Here are seven questions that’ll help you identify your company’s financial health so you can build a business that everyone and their rich uncles wants to buy.

 Booming sales don’t actually tell you much.
 You need to look at profit.

 You can find out how much money your business brings in after bills by subtracting your operating costs from your total revenue.
-But skimming through your financial statements and looking at your profit isn’t a good way to assess the financial health of a company—it gives you one small piece of a much larger pie.
+But skimming through your financial statements and looking at your profit isn’t a good way to assess a company’s financial health—it gives you one small piece of a much larger pie.